NASA-PDS/registry/docker/README.md

 #### * The Scalable Harvest deployment can be cleaned up as follows.

 ```
-docker compose --profile=big-data down
+docker compose --profile=int-registry-service-loader-test down
 ```

-Note: Ignore any `failed to remove network` errors, because the related docker network has active endpoints of other services.]()
+Note: Ignore any `failed to remove network` errors, because the related docker network may have active endpoints of other services.